The Front-End: Using Visual Basic.Net or using Microsoft Access?

 The good features:

-- An administration system can be created quickly using the Microsoft Access Wizard to create bound forms.
+- An administration Application can be created quickly using the Microsoft Access Wizard to create bound forms.

 - The Query and the Report designers of Microsoft Access are very friendly

-- The Rapid application development (RAD) features of Microsoft Access allow it to quickly prototype any proposed system
+- The Rapid application development (RAD) features of Microsoft Access allow it to quickly prototype any proposed Application

 - There are templates of various applications (like Asset tracking, Contacts, Inventory) that make initial Database design easy

-- Bound forms (created by the Wizard) have too many quirks for a reliable system
+- Bound forms (created by the Wizard) have too many quirks for a reliable Application

 - Constant upgrades of Microsoft Office Professional software are required